Questions?

 [email protected]

-The Baltimore City Youth Data Hub is a local data ecosystem that is using data to identify community needs, shift public and private resources, and drive recommendations for programs and policies.
-Through a collaboration between Baltimore’s Promise, public agencies, and community members, the Baltimore City Youth Data Hub is informing the coordination of services, increasing access to youth opportunities year-round, and enhancing investments in more effective services that holistically support youth and families in Baltimore City, Maryland.
+Baltimore Cityโ€™s local data ecosystem, the Baltimore City Youth Data Hub, is being used to identify community needs, shift public and private resources, and drive recommendations for programs and policies.
+Data from the Youth Data Hub is being used to increase access to educational opportunities for youth, especially during the summer, and to bolster investments in services for youth and families across Baltimore City.

-The Baltimore City Youth Data Hub is a collaboration among:
+Baltimore City Youth Data Hub partners:

-• Baltimore’s Promise
+• Baltimoreโ€™s Promise

 • Baltimore City Schools

-• Baltimore City Mayor’s Office
+• Baltimore City Mayorโ€™s Office

 • Baltimore City Health Department

-Photos courtesy of Jasmyne Gilbert, Baltimore’s Promise
+Photos courtesy of Jasmyne Gilbert, Baltimoreโ€™s Promise

-Julia Baez, Chief Executive Officer, Baltimore’s Promise
+Julia Baez, Chief Executive Officer, Baltimoreโ€™s Promise

 “The MADE for Health Justice grant accelerates a process that will have generational impacts on Baltimore youth and families.
 Our collaboration with Baltimore City government and Baltimore City Public Schools is built on a shared commitment to equity and access, and a shared belief in the brilliance and potential of young people across our city.”

-Julia Baez, Chief Executive Officer, Baltimore’s Promise
+Julia Baez, Chief Executive Officer, Baltimoreโ€™s Promise

-Bridget Blount, Deputy Chief Executive Officer, Baltimore’s Promise
+Bridget Blount, Deputy Chief Executive Officer, Baltimoreโ€™s Promiseย

-“The Baltimore City Youth Data Hub will allow us to work more collaboratively across systems, aligning in ways that improve outcomes for young people in Baltimore City — particularly Black and Latinx young people.”
+“The Baltimore City Youth Data Hub will allow us to work more collaboratively across systems, aligning in ways that improve outcomes for young people in Baltimore City โ€” particularly Black and Latinx young people.”

-Bridget Blount, Deputy Chief Executive Officer, Baltimore’s Promise
+Bridget Blount, Deputy Chief Executive Officer, Baltimoreโ€™s Promiseย

 Dr. Tracey L. Durant, Executive Director of Equity, Baltimore City Public School